Frequently Asked Questions

 A statement from a nominating official (unless it is one of the two required references) is not considered in the application process.

-May I apply for the Junior Fellows Program directly to the Carnegie Endowment?
+May I apply directly to Carnegie for the James C. Gaither Junior Fellows Program?

-The Junior Fellows Program is competitive and, as such, the Carnegie Endowment relies on participating universities to nominate uniquely qualified students.
+The James C. Gaither Junior Fellows Program is competitive and, as such, the program relies on participating universities to nominate uniquely qualified students.
 We are unable to accept applications directly from students.
 Students should consult their university on the nomination process.

 When is the application deadline?